A Step by Step Rescue Guide for Panicked Breeders

 | Giving up after 30 seconds | Keep trying for up to 20 minutes |

-| Using very hot water | Use warm water, 35-38 degrees C only |
+| Using very hot water | Use warm water, 35 to 38 degrees C only |

 | Shaking the kit too hard | Use slow, controlled pendulum swing |